Frequently Asked Questions

 please feel free to call or e-mail us and we would be happy to assist you.

-Is there any risk of a 3D or 4D ultrasound?
+Are there any risks of a 3D ultrasound?

-3D ultrasound uses sound waves to create images the same as in (regular) 2D ultrasound.
-Ultrasound has been around since the 1950s and there have been no reported short or long-term risks to unborn babies.
-Indeed, routine ultrasound exam in pregnancy is accepted all over the world today, as is 3D for high risk and multiples.
-Our machine is similar to the ones used at the local hospitals.
-Plus, ultrasound sessions have strict recommendations for how strong and how long we can scan any mother and baby.
-All of our sessions fall well below this safety limit.
+3D ultrasound uses sound waves to create images similar to (regular) 2D ultrasound.
+Ultrasound has been around since the 1950s.
+Indeed, ultrasound exam in pregnancy is accepted all over the world today, as is 3D for high risk and multiples.

-What are the benefits of a 3D/4D ultrasound?
+What are the benefits of a 3D ultrasound?

 Why is gender not guaranteed for 3D viewing, and listed as 2D?